(m,n)-Semirings and a Generalized Fault Tolerance Algebra of Systems: Introduction

 \section{Introduction}

 Fault tolerance is the property of a system to be functional even if some of its components fail.
-It is a very critical issue in the design of the systems as in Air Traffic Control Systems~\cite{Cristian96,briere1993}, real-time embedded systems~\cite{TolgaAyav2008}, robotics~\cite{Ferrell1994,Benjamin2007}, automation systems~\cite{Avizienis1987,Cristian1990}, medical systems~\cite{capua2007}, mission critical systems~\cite{Perraju96} and a lot of other places.\eat{Reliability is the requirement of any system, the area is active research area for last few decades.
-In 1967 the paper ``design of fault tolerant computers''~\cite{Algirdas1967} appeared which presents a notion of fault-tolerant systems and types of faults.
-Cristian~\cite{Cristian91} presents basic concepts for designing a fault tolerant distributed systems, Jalote~\cite{PankajJ94} puts forth the fundamental concepts of fault tolerance in distributed systems.} Fault tolerance modeling using algebraic structures is proposed by Beckmann~\cite{beckmann1992} for groups, and by Hadjicostis~\cite{hadjicostis1995} for semigroups and semirings.
+It is a very critical issue in the design of the systems as in Air Traffic Control Systems~\cite{Cristian96,briere1993}, real-time embedded systems~\cite{TolgaAyav2008}, robotics~\cite{Ferrell1994,Benjamin2007}, automation systems~\cite{Avizienis1987,Cristian1990}, medical systems~\cite{capua2007}, mission critical systems~\cite{Perraju96} and a lot of others.
+Description of fault tolerance modeling using algebraic structures is proposed by Beckmann~\cite{beckmann1992} for groups, and by Hadjicostis~\cite{hadjicostis1995} for semigroups and semirings.
 Semirings are also used in other areas of computer science like cryptography~\cite{christopher2002}, databases~\cite{todd2007}, graph theory, game theory~\cite{golan1999}, etc. Rao~\cite{SRaoAlgeb2008} uses the formalism of semirings to analyze the fault-tolerance of a system as a function of its composition, with a partial ordering relation between systems used to compare their fault-tolerance behaviors.